JeLuF/companion-module-mt-viki-matrix/README.md

 Product info at https://www.mt-viki.net/product/hdmi-matrix-switcher-8x8-4k-30hz-with-ir-remote-control/

-Protocol specifications can be found at https://github.com/bitfocus/companion-module-requests/issues/975
+Protocol specifications can be found in the `docs` directory